How is energy bought and sold and how does this affect prices?

 When there’s a huge increase in demand, price rises are quickly passed on to consumers because suppliers haven’t hedged for the increase and have had to buy extra energy from the spot market, which is more expensive.

-Although suppliers have been able to hedge against this, it’s been at a much higher cost, not least because of the risk involved.
 Suppliers need to factor risk into their price calculations in much the same way as finance providers factor risk into the prices they charge for credit.

 Energy suppliers are continuously buying energy to make sure there's enough to cover demand.
 If demand exceeds supply, then they need to buy more at current market prices to cover the shortfall.
 But if supply exceeds demand, then suppliers need to sell the excess energy back to the grid - if the day-ahead price is lower than the price they bought the energy for, then they'll lose money.

-When the market is so volatile, the risk to suppliers is greater and so prices go up.
+When the market is so volatile, the risk to suppliers is greater, and so prices go up.
 And this is also part of the reason why it can take time and a consistent run of lower rates for any price drops to be passed on to customers.

 Why isn't renewable energy cheaper?